 - Run giveaways on UpViral pages and your websites at the same time

-- Use custom domain name for landing pages and referral tracking
+- Use a custom domain name for landing pages and referral tracking

 - Add custom fields

 - Customize social media post images and messages

 - Custom action features to incentivize campaign participants to complete tasks to get points.

 - One-Click sign-up links to get people into campaigns without registering on the Opt-in page

 - Analytics and Reporting